toRatnesh/Learning/CPP/14_Basic_IO_C.rst

 Output::

-	Enter a string: https:://geeksforgeeks.org
+	Enter a string: std::cout
-	You entered: https:://geeksf
+	You entered: std::c

 gets() function by using scan set
 ---------------------------------